 What excites me most about fibre

-DF feed and fertilize our gut bacteria, produce SCFA, prevent leaky gut, are essential for optimal digestion and a healthy microbiome (gut flora).
+DF feed and fertilise our gut bacteria, produce SCFA, prevent leaky gut, are essential for optimal digestion and a healthy microbiome (gut flora).

 A Healthy microbiome:

 - protects against colon cancer;